Aiden2207/fibonacci_primes/README.md

 ## Usage

 To use, simply run `fibonacci_primes [path/to/test/directory]`.
 The default directory is the current directory, and the [`competitors`](competitors) folder has the current competitors.
 In that folder, configuration is provided by a `config.json` file.
-I'm too lazy to write the full specification right now, but I'll do so before I launch the challenge.
+The specification of the `config.json` is as follows:

+- The top level object should have a single field with the name `competitors` with an array of `Competitor`s as its field
+- `Competitor`: an object with three fields; `name`, as string corresponding to a directory at the same level as the `config.json`, which is will be set as the working directory; `setup`, an optional array of `Command`s, which run setup for the timed command; and `run`, a single `Command` that is the actual timed command.
+- `Command`: an object with two fields; `command`, the actual executable being run; and `args`, an optional string array of arguments being passed to the command.

+## Security

+There is none.
+While the controller should be robust against anything that a competitor might accidentally do it does not attempt to provide any other form of security protections.
+It is up to the end user to ensure any code they run is either safe or properly sandboxed.

 ## License